 It was really really easy to find good coffee in Boston.
 Perhaps it was the part of town that I worked in (Seaport) but the difficult decision every day was “where do I want my coffee from today?”
 First world problem.
-But, I will say that this is a rare problem and on most projects there is only one or two places that really shine.
+But, I will say that this is a rare problem and on most projects, there are only one or two places that really shine.

 Caffè Nero – 368 Congress Steet